 Irish Moss – Sagina Subulata

 The Irish moss looks good placed throughout a rock garden or an area that does not have a lot of other plants already growing.
-It can also grow out of cracks and areas that dry out easily.
 It can tolerate some foot traffic so planting this plant near where one is walking will not be a problem.
 Irish miss is considered a seaweed, so cold water is best for it, and it is often used in raw food diets.
 It has been used in Ireland, Asia, and North America for centuries.